KaranKapoor2019/myfirstrepo/README.md

 #This is my first reppo for simplilearn
-Today is 17th of June
+Today is 17th of June on Git/VCS